-Around the middle of the first dynasty, the king Den may have been preceeded by Queen Mereneith (or Merneith, "beloved of Neith"), possibly the first female ruler of Egypt and possibly the world.
-However, it is unclear whether she reigned alone for a period or simply reigned alongside her husband Djet (if he was her husband) and then acted as regent for her son Den.
-She is named as the King's Mother on a seal impression created during Den's reign, but was not recorded on any of the kings lists.
-Manetho does not refer to her by name, but he does state that there were eight pharaohs in the first dynasty which is "correct" if you include Mereneith as a pharaoh.
+Around the middle of the first dynasty, the king Den may have been preceeded by Queen Mereneith (Meryneith or Merneith, “beloved of Neith“), considered by some to be the first female ruler of Egypt and possibly the world.
+However, it is unclear whether she reigned alone for a period or reigned alongside her husband Djet (if he was her husband) and then acted as regent for her son Den.
+She is named as the King’s Mother on a seal impression created during Den’s reign, but was not recorded on some of the other kings lists.
+Manetho does not refer to her by name, but he does state that there were eight pharaohs in the first dynasty which is correct if you include Mereneith as a pharaoh.
 However, it is also possible that he included Narmer in the first dynasty (and not dynasty 0), and so counted eight pharaohs.

 - Bard, Kathryn (2008) An introduction to the Archaeology of Ancient Egypt

 - Bard, Kathryn (2000) “The Emergence of The Egyptian State”, in The Oxford History of Ancient Egypt Ed I. Shaw

 - Bryan, Betsy M (1997) “In Women, good and bad fortune are on earth” pp 25- 46 from Mistress of the House, Mistress of Heaven: Women in Ancient Egypt Ed Anne K. Capel, Glenn Markoe